“What is Your Weakness?” Job Interview Question

 Be Brief

-When crafting your answer, keep in mind that it is about quality and not quantity.
+When crafting your answer, remember that it is about quality and not quantity.
 Instead of chanting a litany of your strengths, identify a couple of strengths and qualities relevant to the job interview.

 Being concise will prevent you from spilling unnecessary details and overwhelming the interviewer.

-This question comes in different ways like; What technical skills do you lack?, What parts of the job description do you feel underqualified for?
-And others.
+This question can be asked in different ways, such as: What technical skills do you lack?
+What parts of the job description do you feel underqualified for?

 No matter how the interviewer phrased the question, the underlying message is the same.
 The following interview tips can help you craft winning responses.